blahcat/blahcat.github.io/_posts/2017-06-25-qemu-images-to-play-with.md

 username="@Fox0x01"%} {%include link.html title="awesome tutorial"
 href="https://azeria-labs.com/writing-arm-assembly-part-1/"%} to get
 started with learning debugging and exploitation techniques on ARM.
-If you haven't checked it out, make sure you add this on you to-read list.
+If you haven't checked it out, make sure you add this on your to-read list.

 I have been initially developping [`gef`](https://github.com/hugsy/gef.git) for the same reason, to learn more about non-x86 architectures.
 So in the same